cronvel/obelisk/doc/config.md

 ## Hooks

 Hooks are Javascript functions exported in the */hooks.js* file, if any.
-All those hooks should return a Promise.
+All those hooks must return a Promise.

 * init( config ): called at init time, with the whole config
 * templateRenderer( config, data, template, templateCache ): the template renderer for the whole page, called with: